 |Chocolate Cosmos||1.
 Chocolate Cosmos is a dramatic looking plant that gives deep brown color.|

 2. It attracts pollinators but remember to keep them inside in winter to avoid frost damage.

 Tips to Care for Black and White Flowers

-Although different in shades, these black and white flowers are not much other in terms of growth environment, care, and maintenance.
+Although they have different shades, these black and white flowers are not much other regarding growth environment, care, and maintenance.